richardcrabbe/mapping-aussie-vegetation/Mapping understorey of rural areas.md

 The figure below is an overview of the cardinal workflow.
-The methodology was adapted from recent similar studies, including [Poortinga et al., 2019](https://doi.org/10.3390/rs11070831), [Tassi and Vizzari, 2020](https://doi.org/10.3390/rs12223776), and [Berra et al. (2024)](https://doi.org/10.3390/rs16152695) and was implemented using Google Earth Engine JavaScript API.
+The methodology was adapted from similar recent studies, including [Poortinga et al., 2019](https://doi.org/10.3390/rs11070831); [Tassi and Vizzari, 2020](https://doi.org/10.3390/rs12223776); and [Berra et al. (2024)](https://doi.org/10.3390/rs16152695) and was implemented using Google Earth Engine JavaScript API.
 The previous studies that implemented similar land cover classification workflow reported a prediction accuracy ranging from 82% to 91%.
 The Google Earth Engine (GEE) is a cloud-based platform offering a combination of satellite imagery (including Landsat, MODIS, and Sentinel) and other geospatial datasets, integrated development environment and algorithms to make planet-scale remote sensing analysis and sharing of results easy ([Gorelick et al., 2017](https://doi.org/10.1016/j.rse.2017.06.031)).
 The GEE entails large-scale computing resources accessible via JavaScript API and Python API, and is automatically synced with GitHub for easy project collaboration through code sharing and version control.